 I speak French and have spent a lot of time in France.
 I have close friends there and have long felt an attachment to that country and its culture.
 That said, France is not the only place in Europe (or in the world) that interests me.
 I am also interested in South America, and especially Bolivia and Peru, where I've travelled and worked.

-When I'm not working or spending time with my family, I enjoy watching and playing soccer.
+When I'm not working or spending time with my family, I enjoy obsessing about soccer.
 I also enjoy music.
-I play bass and guitar and have played in several bands in my life.
+I play bass, guitar, mandolin, banjo, ukulele, and keyboards, and have played in several bands in my life.
 I like novels, too, but don't seem to have enough time to read them.
-I love George Orwell and am methodically making my way through his writings.
+I love George Orwell and have read nearly everything he's written.
 For me, there's only one poet: Allen Ginsberg.
-I have recently begun baking bread and my ciabatta is not bad.
-I feel most at peace when I'm making my friends laugh.
+I also really enjoy gardening and cooking.
+I produce a portion of my own food via intensive urban agriculture and keep a good-sized flock of hens.

 I believe in history and I don't think it's obscure.
 I'm making a conscious effort to write more works that are accessible to the average reader.
 I want people to realize that the past is, paradoxically, something that is acted out and negotiated in the present.
 The past lives on past its prime.
 I see modern culture as an "inheritance" from past generations.
 It's a kind of gift that we fight over.
 The more we know about the past, the more we understand ourselves, and the easier it is to liberate ourselves from those aspects of our culture that we most despise.
 We made homophobia, imperialism, prejudice, classism, mysogyny, and an unsustainable industrial society, and we can unmake those things, too.
 I think having an historical awareness gives us power, and I like empowering students and readers with knowledge.

 I am passionate about issues relating to sustainability.
 In the past I have worked on political campaigns for candidates who supported green causes.
 I have worked in the biodiesel community for many years, and currently sit as a board director for a biodiesel co-op.
 I practice permaculture gardening.
-I have done some limited environmental consulting work, too, and am interested in doing more.
+I have worked on various projects as an environmental consultant and am fascinated by those in the private sector who have a genuine commitment to triple bottom-line values.
 I served on an academic committee that created a certificate of sustainability, and I helped craft and administer an interdisciplinary BA program in Environmental Studies at my previous university.
 My interest in sustainability is both academic and personal.
 I try, but don't always succeed, to live a sustainable lifestyle.